jaubourg/grunt-update-submodules/README.md

 ## Getting Started

-Install this grunt plugin with: `npm install -g grunt-update-submodules`

-Then add this to your project's `grunt.js` gruntfile:
+Add this to your project's `Gruntfile.js` gruntfile:
 ```javascript
 task.loadNpmTasks('grunt-update-submodules');
 ```

+Then add "grunt-update-submodules" to your package.json dependencies.

+Then install the plugin with: `npm install`

 The name to use in your own task definitions is `update_submodules` (with an underscore).